 Mid-life can be a time of significant change in women’s lives.
 The average Australian woman reaches menopause at 51 years of age.
 Most women experience relatively mild symptoms, like the infamous hot flushes.
 Others experience more extreme symptoms for which they can seek support.

 Menopause is a natural event for women.
-In the lead-up to menopause your ovaries are less efficient leading to dramatic changes to your hormonal levels.
-Eventually your periods stop.
-Menopause may occur naturally or as the result of medication or surgery.Learn more
+In the lead-up to menopause, your ovaries may not produce an egg each month which means changes in the hormone circulating in your body.
+Menopause may occur naturally or as the result of cancer therapies or surgery.Learn more

 Unpleasant or uncomfortable menopause symptoms can be managed in a variety of ways ranging from changes in lifestyle and diet to prescription medication and psychological treatments.Learn more

 Women whose periods stop completely and permanently before age 40 are said to have premature menopause.
 The symptoms of early menopause are the same as those of natural menopause at the usual time of life.Learn more

 The Women’s does not accept any liability to any person for the information or advice (or use of such information or advice) which is provided on the Website or incorporated into it by reference.
 The Women’s provide this information on the understanding that all persons accessing it take responsibility for assessing its relevance and accuracy.
 Women are encouraged to discuss their health needs with a health practitioner.
 If you have concerns about your health, you should seek advice from your health care provider or if you require urgent care you should go to the nearest Emergency Dept.